 "The level of tone, craftsmanship, and innovation in Marimba One instruments is of the highest quality and makes their marimbas the finest available.
 I play Marimba One specifically for the incredible warmth and resonance, and I know I'll be playing this instrument for the rest of my life."

 Dr. Alex Wier is a percussion artist and music educator based in Milwaukee, WI.
-He has presented solo recitals and clinics at numerous universities around the United States.
-He has also performed with a number of professional orchestras, such as the Milwaukee Symphony, Phoenix Symphony, Arizona Opera, Tucson Symphony, Omaha Symphony, and Wisconsin Philharmonic.
+He has presented solo recitals and clinics at numerous universities around the United States and performed with professional orchestras including the Milwaukee Symphony, Phoenix Symphony, Arizona Opera, Tucson Symphony, Omaha Symphony, and Wisconsin Philharmonic.
 A strong advocate of new music, Alex has also commissioned several percussion works and performed regularly with contemporary music ensembles including Fifth House Ensemble, Present Music, Romex Duo, Atlas Percussion, Cross//Hatch, Beyond This Point, Crossing 32nd Street, and the Arizona Contemporary Music Ensemble.

-Alex is currently the Head of the Percussion Area at the University of Wisconsin-Milwaukee where he teaches applied percussion lessons, percussion methods, percussion history and literature, and is the Director of the UWM Percussion Ensemble, UWM Marimba Band, and the UWM Youth Percussion Ensemble Program.
+Alex is currently the Head of the Percussion Area at the University of Wisconsin-Milwaukee where he teaches applied percussion lessons, percussion methods, percussion history and literature, and is the Director of the Percussion Ensemble, Steel PANthers Steel Band, Marimba Band, and the UWM Youth Percussion Ensemble Program.
 He is also Adjunct Faculty at Phoenix College where he is the instructor of an online Rock Music and Culture course.
 Outside of school instruction, Alex has interacted with diverse student populations as a clinician, adjudicator, and active member of ensembles that have focused on community outreach.
 He also served as the President of the Arizona Percussive Arts Society Chapter from 2012 to 2013.

 Alex earned a Doctor of Musical Arts degree from Arizona State University and his culminating project was titled "Performer and Electronic-Activated Acoustics: Three New Works for Solo Percussion and Live Electronics."
-Alex also holds a Master of Music degree from Northwestern University and a Bachelors degree in Music Performance from the University of Arizona.
-Alex is an endorser of Marimba One marimbas and Innovative Percussion sticks and mallets, in addition to being a member of the Black Swamp Percussion Educator Network.
+Alex also holds a Master of Music degree from Northwestern University and a Bachelor’s degree in Music Performance from the University of Arizona.
+Alex is an endorser of Marimba One marimbas and Innovative Percussion sticks and mallets in addition to being a member of the Black Swamp Percussion Educator Network.